refgenie/refgenie/docs/autodoc_build/refgenconf.md

 Exception for invalid genome config file format.

+## Class MissingConfigDataError
+Missing required configuration instance items

+## Class UnboundEnvironmentVariablesError
+Use of environment variable that isn't bound to a value.

+## Class MissingGenomeError
+Error type for request of unknown genome/assembly.

+## Class RefgenconfError
+Base exception type for this package

+## Class MissingAssetError
+Error type for request of an unavailable genome asset.

 ## Class RefGenConf
 A sort of oracle of available reference genome assembly assets